Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Community Network Example

-and $\lambda_{+}< 1$ exactly when $\gamma \leq \frac{p_2}{p_1}$. \end{proof} \else \iflong The proof is given in \Cref{sec::proof_simplified_community_consensus}. \else (The proofs are omitted.) \fi \fi Note that these convergence results intuitively make sense, since if $p_2 < p_1$, then agent $a$ reinforces her own opinion more by having more connections to herself.
+\fi Note that these convergence results intuitively make sense, since if $p_2 < p_1$, then agent $a$ reinforces her own opinion more by having more connections to herself.
 As agent $a$ has a bias towards opinion $1$, we expect $\beta_a(t)$ to be larger than $1/2$.
 If the proportion of edges agent $a$ has to herself compared to the proportion agent $b$ has to herself is much greater than $\gamma$, then agent $b$ will be overwhelmed by the pressure to conform.

 By \Cref{thm::eig_does_not_converge}, when the conditions $\gamma \leq \frac{p_1}{p_2}$ or $\gamma \leq \frac{p_2}{p_1}$ do not hold, there are in fact no interior equilibrium points.
 This matches the conclusion of \Cref{prop::2agent_interior_eq_point}.
 Also, setting $p_2 = 1-p_1$ creates a system which behaves like the complete graph studied in \cite{socialPressure2021}.
 The threshold for consensus given by \Cref{prop::simplified_community_consensus} is consistent with that given in \cite{socialPressure2021}.